Ian-Smiley/LLL-and-Babai-Algorithm/README.md

 # LLL-and-Babai-Algorithm
-Depection of LLL algorithm and Babai's nearest hyperplane algorithm to colve the closest vector problem
+Depiction of LLL algorithm and Babai's nearest hyperplane algorithm to colve the closest vector problem